Dark-Alex-17/managarr/README.md

   start-task                   Start the specified Sonarr task test-indexer                 Test the indexer with the given ID.
-Note that a successful test returns an empty JSON body; i.e. '{}' test-all-indexers            Test all Sonarr indexers help                         Print this message or the help of the given subcommand(s)
+Note that a successful test returns an empty JSON body; i.e. '{}' test-all-indexers            Test all Sonarr indexers toggle-episode-monitoring    Toggle monitoring for the specified episode toggle-season-monitoring     Toggle monitoring for the specified season that corresponds to the specified series ID help                         Print this message or the help of the given subcommand(s)

 Options: